siran/writing/posts/_drafts/Gravitational Lensing in a Maxwell Universe- Recovering the Factor of 2 from Flux Continuity.md

 This is also why the earlier flux-versus-mass intuition was pointing in the right direction.
 Light is not averaged trapped matter.
 It is directed electromagnetic transport.
 But the exact coefficient is not fixed by that intuition alone.
-It is fixed by the constitutive symmetry of the background.
+It is fixed by the constitutive symmetry forced by the electromagnetic character of the background.

 ## Conclusion